Generate PWM Output in STM32

 HAL_TIM_PWM_Start(&htim1, TIM_CHANNEL_1);

-- Here we will set the value in the Capture Compare Register (CCR).
+- Inside the main function, set the pulse value in the Capture Compare Register (CCR).

-- And we will start the Timer in PWM mode
+- Finally Start the Timer in PWM mode

 The value set in the CCR decides the width of the pulse.
 The formula to calculate the duty cycle is shown below